shalevg12/ThinkWell/README.md

 # Support

 Our team included 4 peoples. together we create this project for College.
-Shalev Gabay
+Shalev Gabay,
-Harel Elihu
+Harel Elihu,
-Shahar Edry
+Shahar Edry,
 Matan Amar